russelljjarvis/teiili/docs/scripts/Building Blocks.rst

                                                 name=my_wta._groups['s_exc_exc'].name)
       my_wta._groups['s_exc_exc'].connect(True)

-Now we changed the standard DPI synapse for the recurrent connection within a WTA population to an All-to-All STDP-based DPI synapse.
+Now we replaced the standard DPI synapse for the recurrent connection within a WTA population with an All-to-All STDP-based DPI synapse.
 In order to initialize the plastic weight ``w_plast`` we need to do:

 .. code-block:: python